brunormferreira/angular-modules-app/README.md

 # Mini-blog - @Angular

-- An basic application to study Angular fundamentals.
+- A basic application to study Angular.

 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+- All operations are logged on console, because the api will not be really updated on the server but it will be faked as if.

 ## Code